banishee/docs/note/02282/RangeReporting.md

      - Entries for **P5, P6, P4** belong to the right subtree, so they each have a bridge to their entry in **Node C’s** Y-list, and no entry in the left child.
 For example, P5’s entry in Node A points to P5 in Node C’s list (P5 is not in Node B’s list).

 With these bridge pointers in place, every point in an internal node’s y-sorted list can quickly lead us to that same point in either the left or right subtree’s list.
 We have now constructed a complete 2D range tree with bridges: the tree is balanced by x-coordinate, each node stores a sorted list of points by y-coordinate, and each of those list entries has pointers “bridging” to the corresponding entries in the child nodes.
 This structure is ready to support efficient 2D range queries.

+# k-D Tree

+kD Tree (KDT, k-Dimension Tree) is a tree that can efficiently process$k$ The data structure of dimensional space information.

+When the number of nodes n is much larger than $2^k$ , the time efficiency of applying kD Tree is very good.